Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Experiments

 \subsection{Neural Guidance Baseline Methods for Comparison}

-As prior works are designed for different types of neural data (e.g., fMRI), here we isolate their core neural guidance approaches during image synthesis for a fair comparison with our method:\\ $\bullet \ $ \textbf{Standard Latent Traversal (SLT)}: a standard approach for latent variable manipulation \citep{chen2018isolating, esmaeili2019structured}, which trains a neural decoder to map images.
-We perform latent traversal by interpolating a reference image's latent groups toward the latent of the target image.\\ $\bullet \ $ \textbf{Activation Probing via Linear Regressor (AP-LR)}: the neural manipulation method used in \textbf{BrainDIVE} \citep{luo2023brain}, which synthesizes images from diffusion with the goal of maximizing the predicted activation of a target neural region.
-It combines a pre-trained diffusion model with a linear regressor for neural guidance. \\ $\bullet \ $ \textbf{Activation Probing via Classifier-Free Guidance (AP-CFG)}: the neural manipulation method used in \textbf{BrainACTIV} \citep{cerdas2024brainactiv}, which synthesize images guided to maximize or minimize the activation of a target cortical region.
-Compared to our approach, it employs a classifier-free guidance diffusion \citep{ho2022classifier} that jointly models the denoising and guidance gradients.\\ $\bullet \ $ \textbf{Ours w/o MI Guidance}: an ablation of our method where the MI guidance objective is replaced with the activation (first-order) guidance of the latent towards the reference image's neural latents.
+As prior works are designed for different types of neural data (e.g., fMRI), here we isolate their core neural guidance approaches during image synthesis for a fair comparison with our method:\\ $\bullet \ $ \textbf{Standard Latent Traversal (SLT)}: a standard approach for latent variable manipulation \citep{chen2018isolating, esmaeili2019structured}, which trains a decoder to map neural latents to images.
+We perform latent traversal with $\tilde{\mathbf{z}}_g = \mathbf{z}_g + \gamma \mathbf{1}$.\\ $\bullet \ $ \textbf{Activation Probing via Classifier-Free Guidance (AP-CFG)}: the neural manipulation method used in \textbf{BrainACTIV} \citep{cerdas2024brainactiv}, which synthesizes images guided to maximize or minimize the activation of a target cortical region.
+It employs a classifier-free guidance diffusion \citep{ho2022classifier} that jointly models the denoising and guidance gradients.\\ $\bullet \ $ \textbf{Ours w/o MI Guidance}: We perform latent traversal by shifting the group latent as $\tilde{\mathbf{z}}_g = \mathbf{z}_g + \gamma \mathbf{1}$.
+Instead of mutual information, we train a probabilistic encoder that maps an image $\mathbf{y}$ to the neural latent $\mathbf{z}_g$, i.e., learning $p(\mathbf{z}_g | \mathbf{y})$.
+Given $\tilde{\mathbf{z}}_g$, we generate a new image $\tilde{\mathbf{y}}$ via diffusion, guided by $\nabla_{\mathbf{y}} \log p(\mathbf{z}_g | \mathbf{y})$, which encourages the generated image to produce a latent with highest likelihood matching $\tilde{\mathbf{z}}_g$.